flutter/website/flutter-for-android.md

 title: Flutter for Android Developers
 permalink: /flutter-for-android/
 ---
-This document is meant for Android developers looking to transfer their existing Android knowledge to build mobile apps in Flutter.
+This document is meant for Android developers looking to apply their existing Android knowledge to build mobile apps with Flutter.
 If you understand the fundamentals of the Android framework then you can use this document as a jump start to Flutter development.

+Your Android knowledge and skill set are highly valuable when building with Flutter, because Flutter relies on the mobile operating system for numerous capabilities and configurations.
+Flutter is a new way to build UIs for mobile, but it has a plugin system to communicate with Android (and iOS) for non-UI tasks.
+If you're an expert with Android, you don't have to relearn everything to use Flutter.

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.